Socio-Economic Working Group

 The SEWG is always open to additional expertise as a resource for symposia, workshops, and other targeted activities.
 If you are interested in working with the SEWG, please contact Dr. Kaitlin McNally at email@example.com.

-The second SEWG symposium is scheduled to take place in early 2021.
+The second SEWG symposium is scheduled to take place in November 2021.
 Please check back here for updates.

 The 2019 SEWG Symposium report is available for download.